-A repository is comprised of mined tunnels or caverns into which packaged waste would be placed.
+The main concept is for a repository comprising mined tunnels or caverns into which packaged waste would be placed.
 In some cases (e.g. wet rock) the waste containers are then surrounded by a material such as cement or clay (usually bentonite) to provide another barrier (called buffer and/or backfill).
 The choice of waste container materials and design and buffer/backfill material varies depending on the type of waste to be contained and the nature of the host rock-type available.

 Excavation of a deep underground repository using standard mining or civil engineering technology is limited to accessible locations (e.g. under land or nearshore), to rock units that are reasonably stable and without major groundwater flow, and to depths of between 250m and 1000m.
 At a depth greater than 1000m.
 The contents of the repository would be retrievable in the short term, and if desired, longer-term.

 Deep geological disposal remains the preferred option for waste management of long-lived radioactive waste in several countries, including Argentina, Australia, Belgium, Czech Republic, Finland, Japan, Netherlands, Republic of Korea, Russia, Spain, Sweden, Switzerland and USA.
 Hence, there is much information available on different disposal concepts; a few examples are given here.
 The only purpose-built deep geological repository for long-lived ILW that is currently licensed for disposal operations is in the USA.
-Plans for disposal of spent fuel are well advanced in Finland, Sweden and the USA, though in the USA there has been a political setback.
+Plans for disposal of spent fuel are well advanced in Finland, Sweden, France and the USA, though in the USA there has been a political setback.
 In Canada and the UK, deep disposal has been selected and the site selection process has commenced.